Post-mortem on 87 bodies after Aligarh hooch tragedy so far, confirmed death toll 35 | Politics

 Senior Superintendent of Police Kalanidhi Naithani said till Tuesday evening, 12 cases were lodged in different police stations against those involved in the organised crime of illicit liquor trade and 34 people arrested in these cases.
 Those arrested during the past three days included six owners of illicit liquor vends and 12 of their accomplices operating in the field, the SSP said.

 Action has also been taken against four police inspectors and one circle officer for dereliction of duty in dealing with liquor mafia members.
-Former Congress MLA from Aligarh wrote to Adityanath demanding the removal of the “continuing discrepancy between official and actual” death toll in the hooch tragedy.
+Former Congress MLA from Aligarh, Vivek Bansal, wrote to Adityanath demanding the removal of the “continuing discrepancy between official and actual” death toll in the hooch tragedy.

 The families of hooch tragedy victims, traumatised by the loss of their breadwinners, should not be subjected to further agony by questioning the cause of deaths of their loved ones on ''technical grounds'', Bansal urged the chief minister.